-Summer’s officially over and Halloween will be here before you know it.
-This is many people’s favorite time of year, especially kids that love monsters and candy.However, as well all know, everything looks a little different this year due to COVID-19.
+Summer’s officially over and Halloween is right around the corner.
+This is many people’s favorite time of year, especially kids (and adults) that love monster movies, costumes, and candy.However, as we all know, things are still a little different this year thanks to COVID-19.
 Halloween celebrations are no exception.
-But that doesn’t mean we have to sit out on all the fun.
+But that doesn’t mean we have to sit out on all the fun again.

-A few extra precautions and intentionality in how we approach the holiday can make all the difference.
+A few extra precautions in how we approach the holiday can make all the difference.

 Here are 5 tips to help you and your family stay safe this Halloween: